ZIB-IOL/FrankWolfe.jl/README.md

 Most common strategies and some more particular ones:

-- Agnostic: 2/(2+t) rule for FW
+- Agnostic: `2/(2+t)` rule for FW
-- Nonconvex: 1/sqrt rule for nonconvex function and vanilla FW
+- Nonconvex: `1/sqrt(2+t)` rule for nonconvex functions and vanilla FW
-- Fixed: fixed stepsize of a given value.
+- Fixed: fixed step-size of a given value.
 Useful for nonconvex and stochastic or more generally when we know the total number of iterations
-- Short-step rule: basically minimizing the smoothness inequality -> requires knowledge of (an estimate of) L
+- Short-step rule: minimizing the smoothness inequality -> requires knowledge of (an estimate of) L
 - Golden ratio linesearch
 - Backtracking line search
-- Rational Short-step rule: some as short-step rule but all computations are kept rational if inputs are rational. useful for the rational variants
+- Rational short-step rule: similar to short-step rule but all computations are kept rational if inputs are rational. useful for the rational variants
-- Adaptive FW: starts with an estimate for L and then refine it dynamically (see <https://arxiv.org/pdf/1806.05123.pdf> and also the survey (forthcoming))
+- Adaptive FW: starts with an estimate for L and then refine it dynamically (see [Pedregosa, Negiar, Askari, Jaggi 2020](https://arxiv.org/abs/1806.05123))

 #### Callbacks